Google Sheets' Apps Script Email Fetch Issue

 }

-8. Answer: Yes, but with functionality limitations.
-For instance, without proper permissions, the script might not be able to retrieve user emails or edit certain parts of the sheet.
+8. Yes, but with restricted capability.
+For example, the script may not be able to retrieve user emails or modify specific sections of the sheet if it does not have the necessary permissions.